Monitoring, Debugging, and Troubleshooting

 All the traffic was offloaded.
 No packets were transmitted or received via the OS.

-There were practically no missed Rx polls (see VMA_RX_POLL and VMA_SELECT_POLL).
+There were practically no missed Rx polls (see XLIO_RX_POLL and XLIO_SELECT_POLL).
 This implies that the receiving thread did not enter a blocked state.
 Thus, there was no context switch to hurt latency.

-There were no dropped packets caused by the socket receive buffer limit (see VMA_RX_BYTES_MIN).
+There were no dropped packets caused by the socket receive buffer limit (see XLIO_RX_BYTES_MIN).
 A single socket with user fd=14 was created.

 Example 7